top of page

 The Fifth Horseman of the Apocalypse; or: "We Said".

-I write these blogs mainly to help therapists identify problems they can help their clients notice and understand.
+I write these blogs mainly to help new couple therapists identify problems they can help their clients notice and understand.
 Some couples may find them helpful as well.

 The Fifth Horseman in Action

 A: I'm not sure what you are talking about.
-You said you didn't want to see that movie because it's stupid.
+You said you didn't want to see that movie because it's too long.

 A: No that's not what you said.
-You said you thought it was stupid and you'd never want to see it.
+You said you you'd rather not see it.

 B: No, I didn't say that.
-You're the one who said it was stupid to not see it.
-I said....
+You're the one who said we shouldn't see it then.

 A: I'm not sure what you are talking about.
-You said you didn't want to see the movie because it's stupid.
+You said you didn't want to see the movie because it's too long.
 A could be about to ignite a memory of speech war.

-A: Let's skip it and watch reruns of the Sopranos.....
+A: Let's skip it and watch something new from X on youtube.....
 A moves on, wisely.

 B: Deal.

-B saved both of them from memory-of-speech purgatory, A could have done even better to have been the one to ward off trouble one turn earlier:
+B and A saved themselves from their recurrent memory-of-speech purgatory.
+A could have done even better to have been the one to ward off trouble one turn earlier:

-A: So, about the movie, I'm not sure what you want.
+A: So, about the movie, I'm not sure what we said before that you you want.
 Do you want to see the movie?

 B: Yeah.
 I mean, No.